Presidential Leadership in Political Time

-Renowned scholar Stephen Skowronek's insights have fundamentally altered our understanding of the American presidency.
-His "political time" thesis has been particularly influential, revealing how presidents reckon with the work of their predecessors, situate their power within recent political events, and assert their authority in the service of change.
-In the original edition of this book, Skowronek revisited that thesis to make better sense of the presidencies of Bill Clinton and George W. Bush.
-In this new edition, he also addresses the first two years of Barack Obama's presidency.
+In this expanded third edition, renowned scholar Stephen Skowronek, addresses Donald J. Trump’s presidency.
+Skowronek’s insights have fundamentally altered our understanding of the American presidency.
+His “political time” thesis has been particularly influential, revealing how presidents reckon with the work of their predecessors, situate their power within recent political events, and assert their authority in the service of change.

 “Brief, accessible, and captivating, this is an important contribution to our understanding of presidential leadership in American politics.”

 “Shows us the presidency in a whole new light.”